 Most corporate health assessments focus on both lifestyle and medical factors.
 Dependent on the provider, assessments include health dashboards, biometric screening, blood analysis, and one-on-one sessions with physiologists, doctors, and coaches to drill down into the current (and indeed future) health factors affecting individual employees and the workforce as a whole.

-Equipped with this knowledge, employers can support employees in starting personalized health journeys and reap the rewards of reduced absenteeism and PMI spend, boosted morale and higher productivity rates.
+Equipped with this knowledge, employers can support employees in starting personalized health journeys and reap the rewards of reduced absenteeism and PMI spending, boosted morale, and higher productivity rates.

 Stand out from the crowd

-So much so, according to CIPD, 97 percent of businesses are planning to maintain or increase their benefit spend in the next two years.
-No longer a “nice to have”, a strong employee wellness offering which caters to the individual could be the deciding factor for applicants.
+So much so, according to CIPD, 97 percent of businesses are planning to maintain or increase their benefits spending in the next two years.
+No longer a “nice to have,” a strong employee wellness offering that caters to the individual could be the deciding factor for applicants.